-What Is a Panic Disorder With Agoraphobia?
+What Is a Panic Disorder with Agoraphobia?

 Symptoms typically first appear at about age 25.

 Agoraphobia usually involves a fear of being caught in a place

 panic attack before, for fear it might happen again.
 This fear can keep you

-The Symptoms of Agoraphobia
+The Symptoms of Panic Attacks and Agoraphobia

 choking.
 You may have a sense of unreality and a strong desire to run away.
 You